 7. Paid amplification will play a supporting role

 True, paid ads are typically not used together with influencer marketing campaigns.
-However, paid amplification (message promotion) is becoming increasingly useful to reach large, niche audiences.
+However, paid amplification (message promotion) is an influencer marketing trend becoming increasingly useful to reach large, niche audiences.
 Thanks to extremely granular ad targeting provided by social media platforms, businesses can ensure that their valuable influencer content gets seen despite tricky social media algorithms.
 This improves overall campaign impact

 8. Diversity and inclusion will drive partnerships